insolar/insolar/docs/source/architecture.rst

 #.
 Once the executor’s status expires, the network selects :ref:`material validators <dynamic_roles>` from the list of active :ref:`light material nodes <light_material>` on a new :term:`pulse <pulse>`, meaning executors cannot predict which nodes will validate transactions, thereby avoiding a collusion scenario.

 #.
-Each material validator checks that the material executor has formed the last :term:`block <jet drop>` correctly.
+Each material validator checks that the light material executor has formed the last :term:`block <jet drop>` correctly.
 The block must have:

    * Correct hashes.
    * Correct order of new :term:`records <record>` in the affected :term:`filaments <filament>`.